Upcoming Events

 2nd Annual Betty Bowe Castor '63 Lecture

 Please join the History Department for a free lecture with Dr. Kalumbu noted African musicologist and Grammy-nominated artist!
 Registration is required so please be sure to sign up!
-Tickets for a pre-lecture event will also be available for purchase with all proceeds going toward Operation Uganda Renewed Initiatives.
+Tickets for a pre-lecture event at 5pm will also be available for purchase with all proceeds going toward Operation Uganda Renewed Initiatives.

 Read more about Operation Uganda Renewed here and how you can take part!